 For the United States coin market to become more like the art market, I think a few things need to happen.
 Some of these are possible, some are already happening, and others seem more like a pipe-dream.

 1. There need to be more and better high-quality general numismatic reference books.
 We are in a golden age of numismatic research but most of the books published appeal to a narrow range of specialists.
 We need more books like The 100 Greatest U.S. Coins (3rd ed., 2008).
 A superb quality coffee table book on United States gold coins, for example, would be a great way to get more high-net-worth individuals interested in coins.

 2. There needs to be more upscale coin stores in New York.
 Manhattan remains the financial and social capital of the world and it is filled with superb art galleries.
 But there is no place a hedge fund manager can go and look at great coins for sale in comfort and privacy.
 Heritage has launched a New York office and Stack’s-Bowers will become more retail-friendly (I assume), but there is still a huge void in New York.

-3. The Smithsonian Collection needs to reopen and there need to be touring exhibits of great American coins at locations more accessible than coin shows.
+3. The Smithsonian Collection needs to be touring exhibits of great American coins at locations more accessible than coin shows.
 There are hundreds of places in the United States to view great American art.
 There are only a handful of institutional collections available to view in this country.